Moonieve/Moonieve/README.md

 - 👋 Hi, I’m @Luiza-Moonieve
 - 👀 I’m interested in QA and JavaScript Developpment
-- 🌱 I’m currently learning QA and Java
+- 🌱 I’m currently learning QA and JavaScript
-- 💞️ I’m looking to collaborate on QA and Java
+- 💞️ I’m looking to collaborate on QA and JavaScript
 - 📫 How to reach me @luiza.moonieve

 <!---